 Wangari Mathenge’s artworks are all about capturing simple moments in life.

-They primarily consist of her family but also include random life events.
+This famous black artist’s artwork primarily consists of her family but also includes random life events.

 She is not only expressing herself but also transposing it into a typical black person’s life, so it kind of serves as the catharsis of the situation.